-We have made cash distributions to partially finance the development of DISH Network's 5G Network Deployment and retail wireless business to date and may make additional cash distributions to finance, in whole or in part, DISH Network's future efforts.
-We may need to raise significant additional capital in the future, which may not be available on acceptable terms or at all, to among other things, make additional cash distributions to DISH Network, continue investing in our business and to pursue acquisitions and other strategic transactions.
-See Note 9 in the Notes to the Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q for further information.
+We have made cash distributions and the Intercompany Loan to partially finance the development of DISH Network's 5G Network Deployment, including the purchase of wireless spectrum licenses, and retail wireless business to date and may make additional funds available to DISH Network in the form of cash distributions or loans to finance, in whole or in part, DISH Network's future efforts.
+We plan to raise additional capital in the future, which may not be available on favorable terms, to among other things, pay debt maturities, continue investing in our business, finance acquisitions and other strategic transactions, and potentially make additional cash distributions or loans to DISH Network.

-Covenants and Restrictions Related to our Long-Term Debt
+Covenants and Restrictions Related to our Senior Notes

 We are subject to the covenants and restrictions set forth in the indentures related to our long-term debt.
 In particular, the indentures related to our outstanding senior notes contain restrictive covenants that, among other things, impose limitations on our ability to: (i) incur additional indebtedness; (ii) enter into sale and leaseback transactions; (iii) pay dividends or make distributions on our capital stock or repurchase our capital stock; (iv) make certain investments; (v) create liens; (vi) enter into certain transactions with affiliates; (vii) merge or consolidate with another company; and (viii) transfer or sell assets.
-Should we fail to comply with these covenants, all or a portion of the debt under the senior notes could become immediately payable.
+Should we fail to comply with these covenants, all or a portion of the debt under the senior notes and our other long-term debt could become immediately payable.
 The senior notes also provide that the debt may be required to be prepaid if certain change-in-control events occur.
 As of the date of filing of this Quarterly Report on Form 10-Q, we were in compliance with the covenants and restrictions related to our respective long-term debt.